Eddie Chambers: Post-Klitschko fights; injuries and inactivity

+In early 2012, then undefeated prospect Deontay Wilder called out Chambers for a step-up fight along with David Price.

-In late 2012, Tyson Fury was in talks with promoter Kathy Duva to fight Chambers in a step-up fight, however talks stalled due to the injury sustained in the Adamek fight.
+By late 2012, Tyson Fury was in talks with promoter Kathy Duva to fight Chambers in a similar step-up fight, however talks stalled due to the injury sustained in the Adamek fight.

 Chambers made his return to the ring fourteen months later, moving down to cruiserweight to fight South African contender Thabiso Mchunu.
 Having had fought only twice in three and a half years prior to the bout, Chambers gave a relatively poor showing and lost the fight by unanimous decision.

 Enamored with his unique skill set, from 2013 to 2015, Chambers was signed by Team Fury and based in the United Kingdom trained by Peter Fury, who was then-trainer of unified heavyweight champion Tyson Fury, and heavyweight contender Hughie Fury.
 Chambers is credited with helping teach Tyson Fury his defensive style of "slick American boxing".
-Chambers then signed with manager Al Haymon and made his U.S. return in late 2015, defeating journeyman Galen Brown by third-round TKO.
+After failing to secure any major world title shots despite being ranked in the top five in the world by multiple sanctioning organizations, Chambers then signed with manager Al Haymon and made his U.S. return in late 2015, defeating journeyman Galen Brown by third-round TKO.
 He then faced Gerald Washington on Premier Boxing Champions on Fox, losing the bout by a lopsided unanimous decision.
 Following the loss, Chambers subsequently retired from the sport.

-Comeback out of retirement
+Comeback

+On November 17, 2017, World Heavyweight Champion Anthony Joshua called out and sent Chambers a threatening racist-filled message calling him a "Disgrace to the superior black race", in hopes to lure Chambers back into the ring after years of back-and-forth messages exchanged through the UK boxing media.
+Former sparring partner and team member Tyson Fury came on record defending Chambers saying that Joshua finally showed his true colors.

 On February 7, 2023, at age 40, Chambers made his return to the ring after a near 7 year lay-off with a 3rd-round TKO victory against Corey Williams.
 Chambers weighed in as a heavyweight at 226 ¾ lbs.
 Per trainers James Ali Bashir and Steve Upsher, Chambers will look to compete at heavyweight but keep close attention to a newer WBC weight class of bridgerweight, which falls between 200 and 224-pounds.